TuringLang/SSMProblems.jl/docs/src/kwargs.md

-# Control Variables and Extras
+# Control Variables and Keyword Arguments

 All functions that form part of the `SSMProblems` model interface should accept keyword arguments.